build-your-own-internet/byoi/chapters/002-smol-internet/README.md

         - subnet: 10.1.2.0/24
 ```

-What's a network without a container right?
-Next, let's create a lone `tara` in that [docker-compose.yml](./docker-compose.yml) under `services` to reign over the `doggonet`:
+What's a network without a machine right?
+Next, let's create a lone `tara` in that docker-compose.yml under `services` to reign over the `doggonet`:

 ```yml
   tara: